kannankvs/mddocs/Management VRF Design Document Namespace.md

          ip netns exec management iptables -t nat -A MgmtVrfChain -p tcp --dport 22 -j DNAT --to-destination 192.168.1.2

 Using these rules, the destination IP is changed to iip2 before it is routed by management namespace.
 Management VRF routing instance routes these packets via the outport iif1.
 Original destination IP will be saved & tracked using the linux conntrack table for doing the appropriate reverse NAT for reply packets.
 When user wants to run any new application, a new rule with the appropriate dport should be added similar to the SSH dport 22 used in the above example C12.

-Alternatively, if all packets arriving in management interface can be handed over to the applications running in default NS without validating the destination port, a default rule for all application port numbers can be added in this rule (by ommitting the --dport) instead of application specific rule.
-In the current solution without management VRF, SONiC accepts all packets for all application port numbers without any specific ACL rules.
-In case if the same behaviour is acceptable in management VRF solution also, this rule can be used.
-In general, it is better to restrict the incoming packets by adding rules only for the port numbers for the applications that are supported in SONiC.
-This design point should be reviewed and a decision has to be taken.
+This solution of adding application specific dport rule is to restrict and accept only the incoming packets for the applications that are supported in SONiC.

 **Step2:**
 After routing, use POST routing SNAT rule to change the source IP address to iip1 as given in the following example.